 Instructions for linking to our glossary are at the bottom of this page.
 We invite you to link to this page and help establish a common vocabulary among facilitators.

-The attributes and characteristics of a system that allow people with limited vision, hearing, dexterity, cognition or physical mobility to interact effectively.
+The attributes and characteristics of a system that allows people with limited vision, hearing, dexterity, cognition or physical mobility to interact effectively.
 Accessibility aids, such as screen readers, may be added to a system to allow people with disabilities to use those systems.

 A series of steps carried out in response to a business event such as receiving an invoice.
 Activities have definite starts and stops.
 Activities describe WHAT needs to happen rather than HOW they may happen.
 Paying bills or accelerating are examples of WHAT, while writing cheques or pushing the gas pedal with your foot are an example of HOW.
 WHAT items are abstract and hard to visualize while HOW items are concrete and more easily visualized.

 A requirements model that defines the relationships among the actors in the actor table in terms of how their roles are shared and disparate.
 The map shows both human and nonhuman actors arranged in hierarchies.